-- The Secure Path for Active-Active disk array now supports MSA1500 disk arrays. - The Secure Path Active-Active disk arrays now supports a new option (-t) for autopath set command that allows you to make unlimited number of retries for a failed I/O of an inaccessible LUN.
+- The Secure Path for Active-Active disk array now supports MSA1500, EVA3000 (HSV101), and EVA5000 (HSV111) disk arrays. - The Secure Path Active-Active disk array now supports a new option (-t) for autopath set command that allows you to make unlimited number of retries for a failed I/O of an inaccessible LUN.
 You can also specify a time interval for performing the number of retries. - This version of Secure Path for Active-Active disk array lets you exclude few LUN's from Secure Path control.